WhitePrime/thgtoa/guide.md

   [Skills:]: #skills
   [Adversarial considerations:]: #adversarial-considerations
   [Steps for all routes:]: #steps-for-all-routes
-  [Get used to use better passwords:]: #get-used-to-use-better-passwords
+  [Get used to using better passwords:]: #get-used-to-using-better-passwords
   [Get an anonymous Phone number:]: #get-an-anonymous-phone-number
   [Get an USB key:]: #get-an-usb-key
   [Find some safe places with decent public Wi-Fi:]: #find-some-safe-places-with-decent-public-wi-fi